 Papa a la Huancaína is one of Peru’s most popular appetizers.
 Mostly served cold, this dish includes Peruvian potatoes served with Huancaína sauce.
 The sauce usually consists of cream cheese, Peruvian chili, vegetable oil, and condensed milk.

 In some areas of the country, there are also peanuts in the sauce.
 The potatoes are usually served on a salad bed, with quartered hard-boiled eggs and an olive.

 Our rating: You should definitely have tried this yummy dish before leaving Peru!
 It’s also suitable for vegetarians.
 Although the sauce is made with chilies, it is usually not or hardly spicy.

 The Papa Rellena (en. stuffed potato) doesn’t offer many surprises.
-The Peruvian stuffed potato can therefore be seen as a Peruvian version of the European croquettes.
-The potato is filled with minced meat, onions, various spices and sometimes with hard-boiled egg and olives and then deep-fried.
-You can either eat the potato like a snack or it is served with a Peruvian chili- or criolla sauce.
+Therefore, the Peruvian stuffed potato can be seen as a Peruvian version of the European croquettes.
+The potato is filled with minced meat, onions, various spices, and sometimes with hard-boiled egg and olives and then deep-fried.
+You can eat the potato-like as a snack, or it is served with a Peruvian chili- or Criolla sauce.

 Pollo a la Brasa

 One thing you will not lack in Peru is chicken.
 Especially this dish is offered almost in every restaurant and is considered one of the most popular dishes in the country besides Ceviche.
 It can be easily and simply compared with the popular Western roast chicken and is prepared on the same principle.